 - 1 cup heavy cream

-- 8- ounces finely chopped semisweet chocolate
+- 8 ounces semisweet chocolate, finely chopped

 - 1 tablespoon lemon juice

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - 1 teaspoon freshly ground black pepper

-- 10- ounces finely chopped bittersweet chocolate
+- 10 ounces bittersweet chocolate, finely chopped

+- Prepare the candied peels.
 Finely chop the Candied Lemon Peels -- you can do this in a spice grinder if you have one.
 Set aside.

 - Cool.
 Let it cool a bit more, cover with plastic wrap and chill in the refrigerator until it becomes completely firm, at least 6 hours, and ideally overnight.
 (Set the remaining 2 teaspoons of the lemon aside.)

 - Dip the truffles.
 Cover two baking sheets with parchment paper and, in a double boiler, melt the 10-ounces of bittersweet chocolate.
 Let this cool to room temperature.
 Then, use a fork to carefully dip each truffle into the melted chocolate to coat it evenly and place them on the other parchment covered baking sheet.
 You should use a small knife to help you remove the covered truffle from the fork.
 The truffles will set at room temperature.

-Before the truffles set, sprinkle each one with a bit of the remaining candied lemon peels and a tiny bit of freshly found black pepper.
+- Garnish.
+Before the truffles set, sprinkle each one with a bit of the remaining Candied Lemon Peels and a tiny bit of freshly found black pepper.
 Once set, you can put each truffle into a cute paper cup.